 If you didn’t know, I moved to New York City almost three years ago from the Bay Area.
-In Berkeley CA, there is this amazing cheese store called “The Cheese Board Collective” that sells hundreds of types of fresh and delicious cheese.
+In Berkeley CA, there is an amazing cheese store called “The Cheese Board Collective” which sells hundreds of types of fresh and delicious cheese.
 My family, being the cheese addicts that we are, frequented the place.
-The Cheese Board also has a pizza place next door, where they make one specialty pizza every day and only serve that one kind.
-If you’ve seen the animated film “Inside Out”, a pizza place that only served Broccoli Pizza is mentioned.
-Pixar, which is based in Emeryville, CA, was referencing the many pizza places in the bay area with this kind of pizza.
+The Cheese Board also has a pizza shop next door, where they make one specialty pizza every day.
+If you’ve seen the animated film “Inside Out”, a pizza shop that only served Broccoli Pizza is mentioned.
+Pixar, which is based in Emeryville, CA, was referencing the many pizza joints in the Bay Area with this concept.
 Nevertheless, it is delicious.
 The Cheese Board is probably one of the restaurants that I miss the most in California.

-I had some extra buttermilk and heavy cream laying around from my last recipe, that I didn’t know what to do with and realized that we had all of the ingredients for the scones.
-My brother immediately took me up on my offer to bake them.
+I had some extra buttermilk and heavy cream laying around from my last recipe.
+I didn’t know what to do with it and discovered that we had all of the ingredients for the scones.
+My brother immediately took me up on my offer to bake with him.
 The scones were so good and it felt like were back in our old (not tiny) kitchen in California for a few minutes.
-In case you didn’t know, scone batter is pretty much heaven in a mixing bowl and I think my brother ate like half of the bowl of dough before actually putting them in the oven.
+In case you didn’t know, scone batter is pretty much heaven in a mixing bowl, and I think my brother ate half of the bowl of dough before actually putting them on the cookie sheet in the oven.

 ENJOY (both the dough and the scones)!!!

 1 cup sugar (3/4 cup used in scones, 1/2 cup for exterior)

 1 cup (2 sticks) unsalted butter cut into small squares

 the zest of 1 lemon (around 1bsp)

 1 cup frozen or fresh blueberries (frozen will bleed less into scones)